chainguard-dev/edu/content/chainguard/network-requirements.md

 toc: true
 ---

 This document provides an overview of network requirements for using [Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) and [Chainguard Enforce](https://www.chainguard.dev/chainguard-enforce?utm_source=docs).
-To use Chainguard producs in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.
+To use Chainguard products in environments with firewalls, VPNs, and IDS/IPS systems, you will need to add some rules to allow traffic into and out of your networks.

 ## Chainguard Images